Q. Why use hard disks to store music? Why not metal rods, special cards or CD’s?

 Q. How much does additional music cost?

 A. We don’t sell music.
 All the music in our library is included with every carillon.
-Further, as new music is added to the library, new CD’s are sent to all customers at no additional cost.

 Q. Can I use my own computer in place of the one included with the carillon?